Work With Us

 - Participation in software development, integration, and system testing

-Applicants should be currently attending or have recently attended an academic institution, preferably in the US for logistical purposes.
+Applicants should be currently attending or have recently attended a college or university, preferably in the United States.

 In addition to our collegiate internship program, FracTracker also offers a more flexible but rigorous Visiting Scholar Program.
 This program provides a unique opportunity for graduate students, post-docs, and other experts to further their scholarly endeavors with us.
 Subject areas can vary widely, from anthropology to environmental science; from renewables to oil and gas impacts.